jofrep/dfir/02-PhishingCorreos/README.md

         console.log(this.type + " Extract: " + env);
     }
 ```
-This patch prints all the ActiveX interactions, allowing us to capture what this script would do if exectued by the MSI.
+This patch prints all the ActiveX interactions, allowing us to capture what this script would do if executed by the MSI.
 You can find the patched script at `patched_js.html`.

 This is the output of the JavaScript console: